How Many People Consume Coffee Per Day? A Deep Dive Into the World’s Favorite Drink

 At my office, the coffee machine is basically the water cooler of the 21st century.
 I’ve solved more work problems during coffee breaks than in actual meetings.
 Our office manager tried to replace our decent coffee with a cheaper brand last year—there was nearly a mutiny!
 The coffee station is where I’ve met people from other departments, complained about deadlines, and accidentally overheard that someone was quitting before management knew.

 Coffee shops have become our modern community centers.
-Last week, I counted three job interviews, two first dates, and at least five people working remotely at my local spot.
 The barista knows my order by heart now, which makes me feel both special and slightly concerned about my predictability.

 Health Insights: Is This Much Coffee Safe?